MattDrennan/501-troop-tracker/README.md

  * rankReserve: An image file that will show on troopers profiles of this club (Reserve Members)
  * rankRetired: An image file that will show on troopers profiles of this club (Inactive Retired Members)
- * naCostume: The ID of the costume that is the clubs other or N/A */
+ * naCostume: The ID of the costume that is the clubs other or N/A
+ * userGroup: The Xenforo user group ID assigned to this club */

 // Clubs